anakadote/slate-bamlt/source/index.html.md

 curl_close($ch);
 ```

-> The above command returns JSON structured like this containing the uuid of the new lead:
+> The above command returns a JSON 201 HTTP response, which includes the uuid of the new lead:

 ```json
 {